Financial-Times/coco-neo4j-backup/backup-and-restore.md

 1. *(OPTIONAL)* Verify the backup by downloading it to your local machine, extracting it and starting up a local Neo4j instance pointing to the backed up data, then playing with the data until you are satisfied that it is complete.

+1. Finally, destroy the backup service so that it doesn't remain loaded by `systemd` and get unintentionally started on machine boot:

+        fleetctl stop neo4j-backup.service && fleetctl destroy neo4j-backup.service

 ### Tips

 * While the rsync process is running, a directory will be growing inside `/vol/neo4j-red-1` on the host machine running `neo4j-backup.service`.
 To monitor it, do this: